johanzi/ncbi_tutorial/README.md

 ## Using fastq-dump

 Get the fastq files directly but it goes anyway through a sra cache file in /home/user/ncbi/public/sra so it remains problematic if you have limited space in your home directory.
+In case your home directory is limited in space, a quick fix to change the location of the cache files is described in https://standage.github.io/that-darn-cache-configuring-the-sra-toolkit.html

 For single-end data